-This coffee is sourced from family-owned farms organized around the Aricha coffee mill located in the Yirgacheffe district of the Gedeo Zone within the Southern Nations, Nationalities and Peoples' Regional State, Ethiopia.
-The Gedeo region is named after the Gedeo people who are indigenous to this area.
-The Aricha mill is owned and operated by Cherab na Betesebu and his family.
-The Aricha mill receives ripe cherries from 650 small coffee farmers.
-Coffee producers deliver their ripe cherries to the Aricha coffee mill station where the cherries are sorted and then pulped.
-After pulping, the beans are fermented for 36 to 48 hours and then washed.
-The wet beans in parchment are placed on raised drying beds in thin layers and turned every 2 to 3 hours during the first few days of the drying process.
-Depending on weather, the beans are dried for 10 to 12 days until the moisture in the coffee beans is reduced to 11.5 percent.
-Then the beans are transported to Addis Ababa, the capital of Ethiopia, to be milled and bagged prior to export.
+Present-day Aricha is owned and operated by Cherab na Betesebu and his family.
+The processing site receives ripe cherries from 650 small coffee farmers, who average just 2 hectares of family farmland each.
+After sorting for ripeness on arrival and depulping, the coffee is fermented for 36 to 48 hours and then thoroughly washed.
+The washed parchment coffee is then moved to raised drying beds where it is spread in very thin layers and turned every 2 to 3 hours during the first few days while it expels the majority of its moisture.
+Depending on weather, the beans are dried for 10 to 12 days total until the moisture in the coffee beans is reduced to 11.5 percent.
+Then the beans are transported to Addis Ababa to be milled and bagged for export.

 Private processors like Aricha are admirable businesses.
 It’s tough being a private processor in Gedeo, as the sheer density of competition among washing stations tends to push cherry prices as high as double throughout a single harvest, and privates often don’t have the backing of a larger union to secure financing, regulate cherry prices, or bring export costs down with centralized milling and marketing.
 Successful private washing stations like Aricha, then, need to be not only standout quality processors to stay afloat; they must also be excellent business developers with connections and community standing, in order to continue winning the business of farmers and buyers alike, and stay afloat for the long term.